 For this reason, you should act NOW not later.

-Or Get the “best of the best” condensed version on DVD (about half of the footage) for $2000.
+Or Get the “best of the best” condensed streaming video version (about half of the footage) for $2000.

-The Star Principle Essentials DVDs — How to Disrupt, Redefine, and Dominate Your Market in 1-Hour a Day
+The Star Principle Essentials Videos — How to Disrupt, Redefine, and Dominate Your Market in 1-Hour a Day

-Here’s just a small sampling of the profit-enhancing wisdom contained in this best-of-the-best DVD set:
+Here’s just a small sampling of the profit-enhancing wisdom contained in this best-of-the-best set:

 The Explosive Power of Radical 80/20 Reductionism… Why Most Entrepreneurs Simplify the Wrong Stuff…

-- How Richard works just 1 hour a day and still manages to add more than US$365,000 a day to his personal net-worth (HINT: it’s not about being smart, he follows a system)…
+- How Richard works just 1 hour a day and still manages to add more than a million dollars a day to his personal net-worth (HINT: it’s not about being smart, he follows a system)…

 - Why extreme simplification (the only way to build a business that dominates in a growing market) is complicated, and why most people are trying to simplify the wrong things…